mcneel/developer.rhino3d.com/_guide_topics/cpp/installing_tools_windows.md

 Visual Studio 2015 comes in [three editions](https://www.visualstudio.com/downloads): Community, Professional, and Enterprise.
 All of these editions will work with the Rhino C/C++ SDK.

-*Note*: Rhino C/C++ SDK plugins **cannot** be authored in version of Visual Studio older than 2015.
+*Note*: Rhino C/C++ SDK plugins **cannot** be authored in versions of Visual Studio older than 2015.
 Rhino is built with Visual Studio 2015, and your plugin must link with the same versions of C-Runtime and MFC and Rhino.

 #### Step-by-Step